 All of the Pittsburgh-brand tools from Harbor Freight are protected by a Lifetime Warranty: “We guarantee this Tool to be free from defects in material and workmanship for the life of the product.”

 For the sub-$200 price tag, none of these tool sets are going to be manufactured in the United States.
 You’ll need to spend a lot more to get a USA-made tool, or shop carefully on the used market.

-All of the Mechanic’s Tool Sets listed here are protected by some version of lifetime warranty, but only the Craftsman tools have the repair clause, rather than just straight replacement.
-That can be a bit of frustration when you’re actively working on something in the driveway.
+All of the Mechanic’s Tool Sets listed here are protected by some version of lifetime warranty, but only the Craftsman tools have the repair clause, rather than just straight replacement, but that might be negated by the fact that Sears Customer Service can help you out.
+Either solution can be a bit of frustration when you’re actively working on something in the driveway.

 Only two of the torque wrenches (Husky and Pittsburgh) are protected by a lifetime warranty.

 The question in any of these tools is the same: If something breaks, how convenient is it to replace?
 It’s getting harder by the day with Sears.
 In 2014, Sears had 731 locations.
-This year, we’re down to 594 and falling.
+As of Q2 in 2018, the official number was down to 506, and that got even lower after the announcement of store closings this fall.
 Harbor Freight is up to 800 stores across the country, which makes that store more convenient than ever before.
 But it’s still a shadow of the footprint of retail giants like Lowe’s (1,857 locations), Home Depot (2,274 locations).